Phhhoto shutters app and pivots to photobooths, blaming Instagram

 “We watched Systrom and his product team quietly using PHHHOTO almost a year before Boomerang was released.
 So it wasn’t a surprise at all” co-founder Champ Bennett tells TechCrunch about being copied by Instagram.
 “They even secretly tried to hire RON – our spiritual leader.
 You have to give massive respect to anyone at their scale, but I’m not sure Instagram has a creative bone in their entire body.
 That’s a weakness we tried to exploit.”

 Phhhoto peaked at 10 million registered users, 4 million monthly actives, and 1.6 million daily actives who created 400 million images in its GIF camera.
 It had raised $1.73 million in total, including a $1.5 million seed round in 2015 led by Eniac Ventures.
+With the app shut down, Phhhoto’s team will concentrate on expanding its physical photobooth business where it installs booths at 70 events per month.

 Some of the Phhhoto app’s features including the ability to post will turn off over the next few days, though users can keep the app for shooting GIFs and saving them to post elsewhere.
 Inside the News section of the app, users will find a Save button so they can download their past posts.